pymupdf/PyMuPDF/docs/story-class.rst

     story =  fitz.Story(html=HTML)  # make the story
     writer = fitz.DocumentWriter("test.pdf")  # make the writer
     pno = 0 # current page number
-    done = 1  # will be set to 0 when done
+    more = 1  # will be set to 0 when done
-    while done > 0:  # loop until all story content is processed dev = writer.begin_page(MEDIABOX)  # make a device to write on the page done, filled = story.place(WHERE)  # compute content positions on page story.element_positions(recorder, {"page": pno})  # provide page number in addition story.draw(dev)
+    while more:  # loop until all story content is processed dev = writer.begin_page(MEDIABOX)  # make a device to write on the page more, filled = story.place(WHERE)  # compute content positions on page story.element_positions(recorder, {"page": pno})  # provide page number in addition story.draw(dev)
         writer.end_page()